-This Plan has been prepared to provide a Civil Defence Community Response Plan for the Bulls Community in the event that the community is required to respond to any civil defence emergency or take action in advance of any civil defence emergency to prevent potentially devastating effects, by the community in response to the event.
+This Plan has been prepared to provide a Civil Defence Community Response Plan for the Bulls Community in the event that the community is required to respond to any civil defence emergency or take action in advance of any civil defence emergency to prevent potentially devastating effects,

+When an emergency occurs, this Plan will be activated by the community in response to the event.
 Other agencies will respond to the event by activating their own plans and coordinating their activities with other agencies to manage the impact on the community.